Landmark Rome bridge to stay open for city buses for duration of works.

-Rome's Ponte dell'Industria, better known as Ponte di Ferro, is to close to traffic for around 14 months to allow for works to be carried out ahead of the Jubilee 2025.
+Rome's Ponte dell'Industria, better known as Ponte di Ferro, has closed to traffic for around 14 months to allow for works to be carried out ahead of the Jubilee 2025.

-The landmark bridge, which was damaged in a fire in October 2021, will remain open for buses for the duration of the works and a pedestrian walkway will be installed.
+The landmark bridge, which was damaged in a fire in October 2021, will be redeveloped to make it passable by city buses, and a protected walkway for pedestrians will be installed.

 The exterior of the 160-year-old structure was damaged by fire on the night of 2-3 October 2021, resulting in its closure for 70 days and causing significant traffic problems in the area.